yahya-tamur/fib/README.md

 implementation referred to as O(1).
 But, that relies on floating point numbers and does things like floating point exponentiation, so I'm not sure how fast or accurate or O(1) it is.
-This program gives the exact answer if it doesn't overflow -- you can adjust the size of the answer if it seems to have.
+This program gives the exact answer if it doesn't overflow -- and you can adjust the size of the answer in bytes if you think it overflowed.

 Also note that you can find the first n fibonacci numbers much faster and easier.
 The novelty of this program is that it doesn't calculate all previous fibonacci